milaboratory/mixcr/doc/quickstart.rst

   ...
 Exporting clones to tab-delimited file

 The value of only one parameter is changed from its default in this snippet (``--chains IGH``) to tell MiXCR to export only IGH sequences.
 However even this parameter can be omitted (in this case MiXCR will export all T-/B- cell receptor sequences, that have been found in the sample).
- We reccomend always specify ``--chain`` parameter at the exportClones step.
+We reccomend always specify ``--chain`` parameter at the ``exportClones step`` to simplify further analysis.

 The file produced (``clone.txt``) will contain a tab-delimited table with information about all clonotypes assembled by CDR3 sequence (clone abundance, CDR3 sequence, V, D, J genes, etc.).
 For full length analysis and other useful features see examples below.

 .. _ref-example5RACE:

 Analysis of data obtained using 5'RACE-based amplification protocols
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^